 Slash-and-burn Fields and Shore Meadows in the 1600s

-The document, which was drawn up by Johan Haberman, tells much about the use of the islands in Haukivesi.
+A document called Habermannin maakirja from the 1620s (was drawn up by Johan Haberman), tells much about the use of the islands in Haukivesi.
 For example that many of the islands that are part of Linnansaari National Park had slash-and-burn lands as well as natural meadows which people gathered hay from.
 Some of the slash-and-burn lands and natural meadows were owned by individual farmers, some on the other hand were owned by work co-operative or slash-and-burn enterprise made up of several farmers.
-For example on islands such as Huusalo, Lehtikiukas and Vuorikiukas at the north west corner of the National Park there were slash-and-burn lands which belonged to slash-and-burn enterprises owned by as many as 10 men.
-The slash-and-burn lands in the area were smaller than usual; each was at most a hectare.
+The slash-and-burn lands on the islands of Haukivesi were smaller than usual; each was at most a hectare.

 The slash-and-burn lands and meadows were cared for by the residents of several villages which were located close to Haukivesi.
-Islands located in the central and south east part of the park (Kaitasaari, Laattaansaari, Hevossalo, Lamposaari, Pirttisaari, Pöllänsaari, Tuunaansaari, Iso-Tuunaa, Linnansaari, Laivosaari, Issakka, Iso-Kontio, Jänissaari, Käärmeluoto, and possibly Itä-Honkanen or Päivä-Honkanen) were usually cared for and managed by residents of the villages of Vaahersalo and Putkisalo.
+Islands located in the central and south east part of the park were usually cared for and managed by residents of the villages of Vaahersalo and Putkisalo.

 Haukivesi Islands a Safe Haven in the 1700s